2-REC/hugo-myportfolio-theme/README.md

 ### PROJECTS

 Section serving as a portfolio, displaying a set of project categories (can be companies, technologies, etc.), linking to individual pages containing projects listing.
-It is based on the "Creative" theme "Portfolio" section, but with links to other pages instead of a pop-up window.
+It is based on the "Creative" theme "Portfolio" section, but with links to other pages instead of pop-up windows.

 ### CONTACT